-The 11.6km Mont Blanc tunnel was due to close for 15 weeks from next Monday for maintenance work.
-The delay was agreed by Italian Transport Minister Matteo Salvini with his French counterpart Clément Beaune.
+The 11.6km Mont Blanc tunnel was due to close from Monday for 15 weeks for maintenance work, a delay agreed by Italian Transport Minister Matteo Salvini and his French counterpart Clément Beaune.

 The Mont Blanc Tunnel connects France and Italy under the Alps.
 Photo: Reuters

-The closure of the Mont Blanc tunnel will be delayed by at least a few days, Beaune added, while a source at the Italian Transport Ministry said it could be pushed back by up to a year at most.
+The closure of the Mont Blanc tunnel will be delayed by at least a few days, Mr Beaune added, while a source at the Italian Transport Ministry said it could be pushed back by as much as a year.

-A formal decision on the Mont Blanc Tunnel closure is expected next week.
-Long queues of heavy goods vehicles have been lining up at the entrance to the Italian tunnel this week.
+A formal decision on the closure of the Mont Blanc tunnel is expected next week.
+Long queues of heavy trucks have been lining up at the entrance to the Italian tunnel this week.

 The Mont Blanc and Frejus tunnels are key to Italy's exports to France, and there are concerns that a double closure would cause heavy economic damage.